seednull/opal/docs/design_decisions.md

 Intentionally introduced semantic name "LOCATION[n]" for vertex shader input attributes to match other shading language designs.
 This semantic only required for vertex shader inputs.
 Other inter-stage semantics could be used as usual.

 ## Metal

+### Manual resource management, hazard tracking and barries

+Internally, Opal uses MTLResidencySet to avoid costly useResource / useHeap calls during command encoding.
+While this improves performance, it also sets higher minspec (iPhone Xr / iPad Air 2019 / macOS 15) and brings resource synchronization to the user.

+This is acceptable since Opal has public barrier API.

+### Automatic vertex buffer binding indices

+Metal threats vertex buffer as any buffer that it bound to vertex shader stage, including one's that are described in the pipeline as vertex input.
+As such, it expects specific indices for that.

+In order to match other APIs, these indices will be automatically calculated according to pipeline layout.
+It's possible to use [[stage_in]] semantic in the shaders to avoid setting these binding indices manually.